What is Boris Johnson’s record on climate change?

-Claire O’Neill told Today on BBC Radio 4 that the UK is “miles off track globally where we are meant to be” and there has been a “huge lack of leadership and engagement” from the current government, says The Guardian.
+O’Neill, who was dismissed from her role in February 2020, said the UK was “miles off track globally where we are meant to be” and there has been a “huge lack of leadership and engagement” from the current government.

 Defending the prime minister on BBC Radio 5 Live, Michael Gove said: “I’ve known the PM for more than 30 years and the first time I met him he told me he was a green Tory.”